 - 1. General: Pit privies are intended to receive and store human wastes in an excavation below the toilet(s).
-A pit privy must be installed in compliance with the requirements in this Section, in addition to the general requirements for alternative toilets in Sections 45(I) and 45(M). - 2.
-Elevation of the pit bottom: The elevation of the bottom of pit must maintain the vertical separation distances for disposal fields prescribed in Table 4Table 5F. - 3.
-Setback distance: A pit privy must meet "disposal field" setback requirements for first time systems and replacements systems, as appropriate.
-The setback distance from structures is exempted where the pit privies may be part of the structure.
+A pit privy must be installed in compliance with the requirements in this Section, in addition to the general requirements for alternative toilets in Sections 5(I) and 5(M). - 2.
+Elevation of the pit bottom: The elevation of the bottom of pit must maintain the vertical separation distances for disposal fields prescribed in Table 5F. - 3.
+Setback distance: A pit privy must meet "disposal field" setback requirements for first time systems and replacements systems, as appropriate. - 4.
+Maintenance: Proper sanitation must be maintained in a pit privy.
+The pit privy building must be ventilated. - 5.
+Human excreta only: Only human body wastes and associated products such as toilet tissue may be disposed of in a pit privy. - 6.
+Upgrade: The replacement of a pit privy and associated non-pressurized grey wastewater disposal area with a combined sewage disposal system, is considered an upgrade, and must meet the criteria for first time systems in Section 8 of this rule.